AARON-CLARK/shinyNewColumns/README.md

 <br>

 Upon clicking the button, a modal will launch where the user is prompted to provide information about the the new column’s derivation!
-When done specifying your inputs, click `Add Variable` and presto!
-You just built a new column.

 <br>